MicrosoftDocs/learn/learn-pr/iot/consider-message-processing-options-constraints/includes/4-iot-hub-quotas-throttle.md

 Azure IoT Hub strives to provide low latency for all operations.
 However, due to network conditions and other unpredictable factors it cannot guarantee a certain latency.
 When designing your solution, you should:

 * Avoid making any assumptions about the maximum latency of any Azure IoT Hub operation.
-* Provision your IoT hub in the Azure region closest to your devices.
+* Provision your Azure IoT hub in the Azure region closest to your devices.
 * Consider using Azure IoT Edge to perform latency-sensitive operations on the device or on a gateway close to the device.

-* Multiple Azure IoT Hub units affect throttling as described previously, but do not provide any other latency benefits or guarantees.
+Multiple Azure IoT Hub units affect throttling as described previously, but do not provide any other latency benefits or guarantees.